 Propping Doors Open to Living Areas

 At no time will anyone prop doors open to university residences.
-Exceptions to this are on move-in day in August, and move-out at year end, and only then during the daylight hours.
-Tampering with any lock, latch, door frame, hinges, or any other part of the doors as to render them unable to close and latch is strictly prohibited.
+Exceptions to this are on move-in day in August, and move-out at year-end, and only then during the daylight hours.
+Tampering with any lock, latch, door frame, hinges, or any other part of the doors to render them unable to close and latch is strictly prohibited.
 Because such tampering places students at risk, any living area with a door propped open or other signs of tampering will be referred to the Restorative Discipline Process.

 Campus-wide quiet hours are from 10:00 p.m. to 9:00 a.m., including weekends.
 The right to quiet always supersedes the right to make noise.
-Individuals who are disturbed by a noise should confront the people responsible and politely ask them to be quiet.
+Individuals who are disturbed by noise should confront the people responsible and politely ask them to be quiet.
 Only after this step has been taken and the noise persists should you contact your RA.
 When asked to be quiet or lower the noise level, all students regardless of location (even when out on the Green) or time of day (even at 2:00 p.m.) must comply.
 Failure to do so will result in being referred to the Restorative Discipline Process.
 Students should practice musical instruments in practice rooms only.

 Repairs and Maintenance Problems

 Facilities Management will repair electrical and plumbing problems, broken windows, screens, locks, etc. If a repair is needed, visit the website workorder.fresno.edu and complete it with as much information as possible.
 If an emergency occurs, contact your RA, or call Campus Safety at 2298 immediately.